vmware/vic-product/docs/user_doc/vic_vsphere_admin/log_bundles.md

-# Access vSphere Integrated Containers Engine Log Bundles #
+# Access Virtual Container Host Log Bundles #

-vSphere Integrated Containers Engine provides log bundles that you can download from the VCH Admin portal for a virtual container host (VCH).
+Virtual container hosts (VCHs) provide log bundles that you can download from the VCH Admin portal.

 You access the VCH Admin Portal at https://<i>vch_address</i>:2378.
 For more information about the VCH Admin portal, see [VCH Administration Portal](access_vicadmin.md).